 Hope for the Relapse Prone

-An important aspect of the disease of addiction is, after an extended amount of clean time, it can resurface, causing relapse.
+An important aspect of the disease of addiction is, after an extended amount of clean time, it can resurface, causing a relapse.
 Many people who suffer from chronic relapse often struggle with feelings of guilt and shame that can sink them even deeper into the cycle of addiction.
 However, there are triggers that you can look for to guard against this occurrence.

 Stress is one of the main causes of relapse.
-Although avoiding stress is not always possible, the recovering addict must make changes, sometimes drastic ones, to lifestyle, relationship and their priorities, in order to align themselves with the principals of recovery.
+Although avoiding stress is not always possible, the recovering addict must make changes, sometimes drastic ones, to lifestyle, relationship, and their priorities, in order to align themselves with the principals of recovery.

 One of those top priorities for the chronic relapser is staying away from people and places connected to the addicted behavior.
 Sometimes just being in proximity to these situations can lead to negative impulses.